patrick-motard/dot/README.md

 # Dot

 Used by [dotfiles](https://github.com/patrick-motard/dotfiles).
 In active development.
+Many things will break.
+Often.
 More documentation coming soon.

 ## Development